Cloughjordan: Festivals and culture

 Cloughjordan Festival is an annual celebration of art, sport, music and food held each summer in various venues around the village.

 Cloughtoberfest, a celebration of both gypsy jazz and Irish craft brewing took place each October from 2011 to 2015.

-The Thomas MacDonagh Heritage Centre was opened on 3 May 2013.
-The centre houses the town library, museum and exhibition space.
+The Thomas MacDonagh museum and heritage centre was opened in May 2013.
+Located in the former home of the MacDonagh family, the centre also houses the town library and an exhibition space.
 A Thomas MacDonagh Week-end was first held in May 2014, a celebration of Cloughjordan's connection with MacDonagh is now an annual event.

 A cineclub was officially launched on 25 August 2005 – some forty-four years since a film had last been screened in Cloughjordan.

 The community amphitheatre, was opened by Michael D. Higgins, President of Ireland in April 2017.

 In 2012, 2013 and 2014 Cloughjordan won the National Green Community Award.